—– Originally published 23rd October 2019. Updated 18th March 2020 —–

 Crafting for Mindfulness

 Before we teach you how to achieve mindfulness through crafting, we’re going to look at some of the other benefits of crafting.
 Research suggests that sewing, knitting and general creativity can have a huge impact on mindfulness.
 Many of our own graduates have spoken about the positive effects textiles, needlework and crafting has had their mental and physical well-being.
+Our Head of Centre, Dr. Gail Cowley has more recently written a blog about how she has overcome some difficult times in her life by focusing on finishing projects and expressing her worries through her craft.
+She suggests that this can really help to combat Coronavirus anxiety.

 ‘The course has taught me some incredible ways to create my own designs and I’ve developed the ability to do more abstract art. ‘